Trusted WordPress tutorials, when you need them most.

 Limit Post Revisions in WordPress

-Add this line of code to your wp-config.php file to limit the number of revisions stored for a post.
+Simply add this line of code to your wp-config.php file to limit the number of revisions stored for a post:

 define( 'WP_POST_REVISIONS', 3 );

-We hope this article helped you learn how to edit wp-config.php file in WordPress and all the cool things you can do with it.
-You may also want to see our article on 25+ extremely useful tricks for WordPress functions file.
+We hope this article helped you learn how to edit the wp-config.php file in WordPress and all the cool things you can do with it.
+You may also want to see our article on password-protecting the WordPress admin directory or our tips for using the WordPress admin bar.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.